Supersymmetry Breaking at Finite Temperature in a Susy Harmonic Oscillator with Interaction: Supersymmetry Breaking at Finite Temperature for the supersymmetric Oscillator with interaction

 \section{Supersymmetry Breaking at Finite Temperature for the supersymmetric Oscillator with interaction}

-The supersymmetry will be broken if the thermal vacuum $|0(\beta)>,$ from the supersymmetric oscillator with interaction Eq.(\ref{General model}) has nonvanishing energy for a positive temperature.
+Supersymmetry will be broken if the thermal vacuum $|0(\beta)\rangle,$ from the supersymmetric oscillator with interaction Eq.(\ref{General model}) has non vanishing energy for a positive temperature.
 To introduce the temperature, we double the Hilbert space following the algorithm of TFD.
-That will allow us to calculate the thermal vacuum and then the statistical average of the Hamiltonian operator of the supersymmetric oscillator with interaction,
+Which will allow us to calculate the thermal vacuum and then the statistical average of the Hamiltonian operator of the supersymmetric oscillator with interaction,

-where: $F=\omega _{1}a^{\dagger }$ and $G=\omega _{2}b^{\dagger }+\alpha_{2}a^{\dagger }b^{\dagger }+\alpha _{2}ab^{\dagger }$, and $ \omega _{2}=\frac{(\omega _{1})^{2}+(\alpha _{2})^{2}}{\omega _{1}}$ ; $\omega_{1}$ and $\alpha _{2}$ are real parameters.
+where: $F=\omega _{1}a^{\dagger }$ and $G=\omega _{2}b^{\dagger }+\alpha_{2}a^{\dagger }b^{\dagger }-\alpha _{2}ab^{\dagger }$, and $ \omega _{2}=\frac{(\omega _{1})^{2}+(\alpha _{2})^{2}}{\omega _{1}}$ ; $\omega_{1}$ and $\alpha _{2}$ are real parameters.
 With the algebra